icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 > The concentration of free water, for both temperatures, has been taken as 1.2 grams per cubic meter, and the size of droplet in the cloud as 10 microns diameter.

-None the less, the calculated surface temperatures in Figure 4 are within about 10F of the measured values.
+Nonetheless, the calculated surface temperatures in Figure 4 are within about 10F of the measured values.
 Also, the heated air temperatures match well, indicating that the internal and external heat transfer coefficients used yield a match on overall energy balance